Flipper Zero - Attack on the use of Wireless Peripherals

 • Manufacturers of peripherals with 2.4GHz frequency use proprietary packets, protocols and are themselves responsible for secure transmission

-• MouseJack is a vulnerability for wireless mice and keyboards, which can still be found in a large number of used products after seven years
+• MouseJack is a collection of vulnerabilities for wireless mice and keyboards that can still be found in a large number of products in use even after seven years

 • Flipper Zero is well suited for attacks with necessary physical proximity to attack a desired target by radio

-This article is about a practical example of how wireless peripherals such as mice or keyboards can be attacked, the Logitech Unify technology serves as an example.
+This article is about a practical example of how a computer can be attacked by connected wireless peripherals such as mice or keyboards, using Logitech Unify technology as an example of wireless peripherals.
 For a basic understanding and to get an overview of the different modules and functions of the Flipper Zero, the article Flipper Zero – What can the little Hacking Tamagotchi do should be read first.
-The inspiration to deal with the topic of attacking wireless peripherals came from a video.
+The inspiration to address the issue of attacking computers through the use of wireless peripherals came from a video.

-The use of wireless keyboards brings an increased attack surface and depending on the system, publicly known vulnerabilities are present, such as CVE-2019-13055.
+The use of wireless keyboards brings an increased attack surface and depending on the system, there are publicly known vulnerabilities, for example Logitech Unify technology is affected by the vulnerability CVE-2019-13055.
 This issue is about recording the AES key material when a Logitech Unify device is first paired with a Unify adapter and decrypting the subsequently typed characters.

 MouseJack

 MouseJack is a collection of vulnerabilities involving keystroke injection and encryption bypassing.
 Officially, MouseJack is listed as CVE-2016-10761.
 A wide range of wireless keyboards and mice that communicate over the 2.4GHz frequency are affected.
 Peripherals that communicate exclusively via Bluetooth are excluded.
+However, it is not primarily due to the radio frequency used, but to the chip in the receiver that is connected to the computer.
 The vulnerability was discovered by the company Bastille in 2016, they also list affected devices with manufacturer statements and a fix for the vulnerability where possible on their website.
+However, patching the affected device is not exactly easy.

 How it works

-For wireless peripherals such as mice or keyboards, there are no proprietary protocols that operate on the 2.4 GHz frequency.
-Accordingly, each manufacturer is responsible for the communication and the security used.
-When moving the mouse or typing, the movements or keystrokes are transmitted to the wireless receiver on the computer by means of packets, the exact implementation of which, as already mentioned, depends on the manufacturer.
-Normally, the user’s input is transmitted in encrypted form.
+Each manufacturer is responsible for communication and the security used for pairing and transmission.
+When moving the mouse or typing, the movements or keystrokes made are transmitted to the wireless receiver on the computer by means of packets, although the exact implementation depends on the manufacturer.
+Normally, the user’s inputs are transmitted in encrypted form.
 The key is defined during the initial pairing between the input device and the wireless receiver.
-The encrypted transmission prevents the simple interception of foreign inputs.
+Encrypted transmission prevents the simple interception of unauthorised input.

 Injecting Keystrokes

-The tested Unify adapters, which were affected by the MouseJack vulnerability, were initially delivered paired, but could be independently connected to new mice or keyboards.
+The tested Unify adapters that were affected by the above-mentioned MouseJack vulnerability were initially delivered paired, but could be connected to new mice or keyboards independently.
 According to this, it made no difference whether the Unify adapter was paired exclusively with a mouse, a keyboard or both.
 This suggests that when only a mouse is used, it is not checked whether the commands received are also exclusively mouse movements or the pressing of mouse buttons.
 Therefore, it is also possible to make unintentional keystrokes on the target system when only using a wireless mouse.

-When the MouseJack vulnerability was originally discovered by Bastille, it was noted that most manufacturers encrypt the keystrokes they receive, but the Unify adapters do not check that all user input received is encrypted.
+When Bastille originally discovered the MouseJack vulnerabilities, it was noted that most manufacturers encrypt the keystrokes made, but the Unify adapters do not verify that all user input received is encrypted.
 Therefore, the inputs are also received in unencrypted form.
 This simplifies the process enormously for attackers, as they do not have to worry about the key used, but only need the exact Unify adapter address to send the desired payload.
+Pairing between the attacker’s device and the Unify adapter is also not necessary.

-Since a Flipper Zero was used in the inspiration video that led to this article, the goal was to recreate this attack.
+As a Flipper Zero was used in the inspiration video that led to this article, the aim was to recreate this attack.
+However, the actual attack is carried out by the NRF24L01+ wireless radio module, the Flipper Zero just controls the radio module.

 Test Setup

-The wiring between Flipper Zero and NRF24L01+ WLAN radio module was implemented according to the linked scheme.
+The wiring between Flipper Zero and NRF24L01+ wireless radio module was implemented according to the linked scheme.
 After wiring, this looked like shown in the image.

-Flipper Zero with connected NRF24L01+ WLAN radio module
+Flipper Zero with connected NRF24L01+ wireless radio module

 After connecting via the GPIO pins, the address of the Unify adapter can be found out with the NRF24 Sniffer Script and then attacked with the NRF24 MouseJack Script.
 The MouseJack script asks for a ducky script as payload at start, which is executed and sends the keystrokes unencrypted to the Unify adapter.